-Note: Impairment of inventories of RMB32,977,000 was made for the year ended 31 December 2020 (2019: RMB27,441,000) and charged to the "Cost of sales".
-The gross profit of the sales of asphalt mixing plants presented above has excluded the provision for impairment of inventories for analysis purpose.
+Note: Impairment of inventories of RMB5,717,000 was made for the year ended 31 December 2021 (2020: RMB32,977,000) and charged to the "Cost of sales".
+The gross profit of the sales of asphalt mixing plants presented above and this section has excluded the provision for impairment of inventories for analysis purpose.